Before a listing goes live.

 Can I use Canva for POD?

-Canva can be useful for original layouts and listing assets, but do not place Canva content on products as standalone artwork or use it as a trademark/logo element.
+Canva can be useful for original layouts and listing assets, but do not sell Canva content as standalone product artwork or use it as a trademark/logo element.
 Check Canva's current license before selling.

 Can I use Envato or Creative Fabrica assets on products?

 Use the official license for the exact asset.
-Creative Fabrica has POD-specific license rules.
-Envato Elements is better for store, ad, and branding assets than core product artwork because its license restricts on-demand services and merchandising where the asset is the main value.
+Creative Fabrica uses Basic and Full POD rules, so check the license label and download terms.
+Envato Elements is better for store, ad, and branding assets than core product artwork because its license restricts on-demand services and merchandise where the asset is the main value.

 Do I need a trademark check for every design?